AveonG/ELKStack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?_
+The main advantage of automation configurations with Ansible is that it is so powerful that it can configure multiple machines at once using the Ansible tool instead of having to go in and do one machine at a time.
+This can help increase efficiency and profits for a company.
+This also can reduce the downtime of a network.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- Installation of Docker.io
+- Installation of pip3 along with the Python docker module
+- Increase in virtual memory
+- Download and launches a docker elk conatiner
+- List ports elk runs on and enable the service docker to start on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.